bjt-user/Linux/kdenlive.md

 ```

 #### add video to project
-Project -> Add clip or folder
+Project -> Add clip or folder\
+(you can right click on it to setup a custom keyboard shortcut)

 Then it appears in the left box and from there you can move it in the bottom in the working area.